 Though only a European war, the Thirty Years War is often construed as the first time totalization comes clearly into view.
 There is a growing recognition that the Seven Years War / French and Indian War is “the first global war”.3

 There is similarly growing recognition that the French Revolutionary and Napoleonic Wars were also total and if not global, at least on the way to global.
 They were the impetus for Clausewitz’s idea of absolute war.
 David Bell has called them “the first total war.”
 They were fought from Spain to Moscow, in north Africa, the Eastern Mediterranean, Egypt, Syria and the Caribbean.
 Napoleon briefly considered marching the French army overland to attack the British in India.
+It was first in 1795 at the Battle of Muizenberg during the French Revolutionary Wars, then again in 1806 at the Battle of Blaauwberg during the Napoleonic Wars that the British acquired the Cape Colony from the Netherlands (at the time a vassal of France).
 The Mauritius Campaign was a series of naval and marine operations fought between the British and the French in the Indian Ocean from 1809-1811.
-It entailed the Levée en masse, the sort of mass conscription that wouldn’t be seen again until the First World War, and a counter-insurgency war in Spain.
+In the midst of the penultimate example of first-generation warfare, France simultaneously fought a counterinsurgency war in Spain.
+On a brief hiatus from fighting Napoleon, Britain took on the United States in the War of 1812.
+The French Revolutionary War entailed the Levée en masse, the sort of mass conscription that would not be seen again until the First World War.
+Napoleon’s Grande Armée was comprised of 600,000 multi-national soldiers.
 The British naval blockade of France caused Napoleon to create the Continental System, a continent-wide embargo of Britain.
-Napoleon’s Grande Armée was comprised of 600,000 multi-national soldiers.
-On a brief hiatus from fighting Napoleon, Britain took on the United States in the War of 1812.

 Imagine what the nineteenth century would have looked like had the Crimean War, the Austro-Prussian War, the Franco-Prussian War, Russo-Turkish War of 1877-1878, the Boer War or the Spanish-American War continued the trend from the Thirty Years War to the French Revolutionary and Napoleonic Wars to the First World War.
 But that’s not what happened.
 Instead, total war, global war went dormant from 1815 until 1914.
 What transpired during this period were classical wars as a continuation of politics, wars fought for limited objectives, not wars of survival and annihilation.
 And then, after a century of dormancy, global total war returned.